nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ### Scrum 1993 - 1995
 - Used by Sutherland since 1993, described 1995 by Schwaber at ["SCRUM Development Process"](https://www.semanticscholar.org/paper/SCRUM-Development-Process-Schwaber/8e1c7055ee7f45581fb19934d5aef2b48b931802)
 - Called process and methodology in first papers, later defined as framework
-- The idea of daily Scrum meetings came from a draft of an article that described the organizational patterns research on the Borland QPW project.
+- The idea of daily Scrum meetings is from a draft of an article describing the organizational patterns research on the Borland QPW project.
-- Influenced by Nonakas & Takeuchi: "New New Product Development Game" (1986), Seci-model (1990)
+- Influenced by Nonaka & Takeuchi: "New New Product Development Game" (1986), Seci-model (1990)
 ---
 ![scrum methodology 1995](scrum_methodology_1995.png)
 ---